-The Mt Baldy Ski Lifts offers online advance purchases as well as on site.
-Online prices are typically less expensive than on site prices and are available online only.
+The Mt Baldy Ski Lifts offers ticketing purchase online and on site.
+Online pre-sale tickets are always less expensive than on site prices.
+Pre-sale prices are only available online.
 All tickets purchased in advance must be redeemed at a ticket office window.
 Click here to see online ticketing options.

 We do not offer refunds.
 Refunds are issued through the third party vendor based on their refund policy.